JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Opens a specified document.
 There are parameters to specify access and sharing privileges, creation and conversion of the file, as well as the code page for the file.

 ```
-FUNCTION CTextDocument2.Open (BYVAL pVar AS VARIANT PTR, BYVAL Flags AS LONG = 0, _
-   BYVAL CodePage AS LONG = 0) AS HRESULT
+FUNCTION Open (BYVAL pVar AS VARIANT PTR, BYVAL Flags AS LONG = 0, BYVAL CodePage AS LONG = 0) AS HRESULT
 ```

 | Parameter | Description |